exoad/exoad/README.txt

 embrace and foster foss.

-no language, toolkit, library, framework is bad. you're just using it wrong.
+no programming language, framework, and toolkit is stupid. you're just using it wrong.